The opening posuk of this week’s parsha has a number of peculiarities:

 Leaving aside the intruiging implications of such a Gemara, we must point out that this Gemara stands in stark contradiction to Rashi’s understanding of our posuk.
 If indeed we, the Jewish people, were forgiven for the cheit ha’eigel — and if the mishkan is testimony to this — why are we still being punished for it?

-God Is High Maintenance
+A Relationship With God Is High Maintenance

 To begin to address this question one must point out that, fundamentally, there is not an intrinsic, absolute connection between punishment (or lack thereof) and forgiveness.
 One can be forgiven and still be punished.
 There is no contradiction there.
 Making amends does not ipso facto preclude consequences from being borne out.

 Further, and crucially, there are levels of forgiveness.
 The original source for this idea was unclear to R’ Moshe Benovitz from whom I heard it, but the key takeaway is that just because forgiveness is given/received does not mean that everything is back to normal, back to the way it was before the transgression.
-To give an extreme example, a married couple could, in theory, work through an extramarital affair, but the restoration of trust between spouses to it its original status may time quite a long time, if possible at all.
+To give an extreme example, a married couple could, in theory, work through an extramarital affair, but the restoration of trust between spouses to it its original status may take quite a long time, if possible at all.
 Even where there is forgiveness, regaining trust is difficult.

 This, then, is how we are to treat our relationship with God — as a genuine, emotional relationship between two parties.
 A relationship with God is a “high-maintenance” one, and we must treat it that way.
 If we recognize avodah zarah as an act of betrayal, it is more than understandable that forgiveness can be given, but punishment still meted out.
 There are, once again, levels of forgiveness.